Affiliate links on Android Authority may earn us a commission. Learn more.

 It should hold somewhere in the neighborhood of 4,000 songs, though the Clip Sport Plus isn’t exactly for audiophiles.
 There are no advanced audio features, but the MP3 player supports MP3, WMA, AAC, WAV, and FLAC playback.

 It’s water-resistant, and the back of the Clip Sport Plus serves as a handy clip.
-You can use your favorite Bluetooth headphones, too, so you won’t get stuck on any equipment while you hit the gym.
+You can use your favorite Bluetooth headphones, too, so you won’t get stuck on any equipment at the gym.
 If you still prefer the radio, the Clip Sport Plus is one of the best MP3 players with FM functionality.

 For some listeners, the Walkman is the very definition of an MP3 player.
 The classic Sony line is still around, and it’s still churning out high-end audio players.
 The NW-A55 Walkman shows how far the line has come, and it’s not your dad’s Walkman.